azcjtf/IncidentResponse/docs/ReferenceDocuments/Ref.HowThisWorks.md

    5. Provide a commit message, for example 'Initial YAML creation'.
 4. Now go to the 'Settings' tab, and then 'Pages'.
 1. Create a DNS record.
 This is optional, but in
+2. DSN record should be a cname pointing to the friendly name of the site.